 "How many steps separate us from them?"

 "What stops us falling off the 'edge'?"

-Before you read on, if you feel that you are already at breaking point, crisis point or beyond, please pause and book a 1:1 call with Suzanne, our wonderful head of carer support.
+Before you read on, if you feel that you are already at breaking point, crisis point or beyond, please pause and book an individual support call with Suzanne, our wonderful head of carer support.